kwdChan/pyscratch/docs/tutorial/day1-basics/3-coordinates.md

 {: .highlight }
 > Remember to save the files before you run `main.py`!

-### General Tips
-- Checkout <a href="../../corresponding-scratch-blocks/1-motion" target="_blank">this page</a> for the corresponding blocks and functions.
-- Remember the function is just like a stack of Scratch blocks without the event at the top.

 {: .text-right}
 [Next Step](./4-flow-control){: .btn .btn-purple }